imagej/imagej.github.io/_pages/plugins/xlib/index.md

 ### Distance Transform

-{% include img align="right" src="/media/plugins/xlib/xfig6-5-1.jpg" title="Binary mask from cement particles (left) and Euclidian distance transform of it (center) and of its reversed mask (right)." %}
+{% include img align="right" src="/media/plugins/xlib/xfig6-5-1.jpg" caption="Binary mask from cement particles (left) and Euclidian distance transform of it (center) and of its reversed mask (right)." %}

 Fast distance transform of image masks is useful for many morphological imaging applications.
 In an age of increasing data size, processing speed is of ultimate priority.
 A modern approach [Saito1994,Meijster2000] allows the generation of the distance transform even in linear time.
 The implementation in this plugin allows the calculation of Euclidian, Chessboard, or Citymap distance transform in both, 2D and 3D.

-{% include img align="left" src="/media/plugins/xlib/xfig6-5-2.jpg" title="Mask containing 3 black dots only (left) and its Euclidian, Chessboard and Citymap (right) distance transform." %}
+{% include img align="left" src="/media/plugins/xlib/xfig6-5-2.jpg" caption="Mask containing 3 black dots only (left) and its Euclidian, Chessboard and Citymap (right) distance transform." %}

 {% include img align="right" src='xfig6-6' caption='FIB-nt image (427x768 pixels) from cement paste (left) and the magnitudes (center) and angles (right) of its Fourier transform.'%}